effelima/project-structure-generator/README.md

-# ca-file-structure-4-node
+# project-structure-generator
-A simple script in Go to create a Clean Archtecture project structure for Node.js applications
+A simple script in Go to create a project structure for Node.js (and for Go in the near future)